 Department of Pathology and Laboratory Medicine 4th Floor, Gates Building

 Please direct inquiries to Dr. Nachamkin, firstname.lastname@example.org

 The University of Pennsylvania program offers comprehensive, academically oriented training in clinical microbiology with program faculty from the University of Pennsylvania Health System and affiliated institutions including the Children's Hospital of Philadelphia, city and state public health departments.
 Particular strengths include the strong clinical orientation of the training program through consultations and interaction with the Infectious Disease Division.
 A variety of research opportunities are available including diagnostic and molecular microbiology, antimicrobial resistance, and microbial pathogenesis.
 Complete applications, which includes letters of reference, are reviewed as received.
-The program is filled through June 2015 and will consider new applications for July 2015 after July 1, 2014.
+The program is currently accepting applications for a position that will begin in July 2015.

 University of Rochester School of Medicine & Dentistry

 Rochester, NY 14642-8710

 Program Directors: Marilyn A. Menegus and Dwight J. Hardy

 The University of Rochester program is a tertiary care hospital based clinical program with a fully integrated public health microbiology component.
 Combination of these two areas provides an unusually large and diverse mix of cases and laboratory specimens for study.
 Two full-time faculty with different expertise and interests permit in-depth exposure to various areas of microbiology in terms of both research and clinical problem solving.
 The program is not accepting applications at this time.

 Division of Clinical Microbiology

 301 University Blvd.